shalbhav/python/anagram/README.md

 ```

 ## Word Analysis (Two Letter Bi-Grams)
 Let's create a frequency count of all consecutive letters in the english dictionary.
 For our analysis, I am using the words.txt file.
+Some variations in what we see may occur depending on the training file used.

 ```
 In [18]: from collections import Counter